mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 13 - Ingestion/load_new_data_to_flights_DF.md

     4. Workload Password - your workload user password

-    5. Hadoop Configuration Resources - this should contain the path to the xml files on the NiFi Worker nodes, ie. /tmp/\<user-id>/hive-site.xml,/tmp/\<user-id>/core-site.xml,/tmp/\<user-id>/hdfs-site.xml
+    5. Hadoop Configuration Resources - this should contain the path to the xml files on the NiFi Worker nodes, ie. /tmp/\<prefix>/hive-site.xml,/tmp/\<prefix>/core-site.xml,/tmp/\<prefix>/hdfs-site.xml

-    6. Database - should be “\<user-id>\_airlines” , using the \<user-id> you used to run the SQL to create the Data Lakehouse in the DW steps
+    6. Database - should be “\<prefix>\_airlines” , using the \<prefix> you used to run the SQL to create the Data Lakehouse in the DW steps

     7. Hive Metastore URI - use the Hive Metastore URIs found in the previous step